-11. Light and Glare
+11. Light and Glare [help]

-a.
+- a.
 What type of light or glare will the proposal produce?
 What time of day would it mainly occur?

-There will be no light or glare produced with this proposal.

-b.
+Standard residential lighting from windows and porch light will be expected in the evening as well as standard parking lot lights.
+Glare could be expected during daylight from windows. - b.
 Could light or glare from the finished project be a safety hazard or interfere with views?

-- c.
+No. - c.
 What existing off-site sources of light or glare may affect your proposal?

+None.

-None. - d.
+d.
 Proposed measures to reduce or control light and glare impacts, if any: